stealjs/steal/docs/stealjs.md

 ### Setup

-Create `index.html`, `stealconfig.js`, and `main.js`, files in your ROOT folder so it looks like:
+Create `index.html`, `stealconfig.js`, and `main.js`, files in your BASE folder so it looks like:

-      ROOT/
+      BASE/
         bower_components/
         bower.json
         node_modules/